 A treadmill provides you with a ramp upon which you can walk, jog or run.
 The maximum speed of treadmills depends on the grade of the model.
 In gyms, expect to find treadmills that begin at 0.5 mph.
 You can increase the speed in 0.1 mph increments all the way up to 12 or 15 mph.
 The incline, or ramp, of the belt adjusts in 0.5 percent grades to simulate hills--from 0 percent incline to 15 percent.
 A few manufacturers produce specialty treadmills that go all the way up to 35 percent and even offer a slight 3 percent downhill grade.

-The benefit of any workout depends on how hard you're willing to push.
-Running at a modest 6 mph pace on the treadmill can burn about 350 calories in a half hour for a 150-pound woman.
-In addition, you'll tone your legs and improve your overall cardiovascular system.
+The benefit of any workout depends on how hard you are willing to push.
+Running at a modest 6 mph pace on the treadmill can burn about 350 calories in a half hour for a 150 lb. woman.
+In addition, you will tone your legs and improve your overall cardiovascular system.
 Add a hill or increase your speed to increase the calorie burn.
-Walking or running up hills also develops your butt.
+Walking or running up hills also develops your backside.